-This financial report is designed to provide a general overview of 2017's finances and to show the KLCIS' accountability to its members.
+This financial report is designed to provide a general overview of 2018 and to show KLCIS' accountability to its members.
 If you have any questions about this report or need additional information, contact the Kentucky League of Cities office at 100 East Vine Street, Suite 800, Lexington, KY 40507.